klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 by the modules, like encoding/decoding, argument parsing/crafting, anti-debug checks, and so on.
 Last but not least, the `CALL` placeholder is where the shellcode gets decoded (if needed).

-Of course, there are several more placeholders in Inceptor, any with a specific purpose.
+Of course, there are several more placeholders in Inceptor.
+Each of them has been designed with a specific purpose.
+I think the whole system can be improved a lot, but I had no real time to think about it so far.

 ## Pluggable modules